JChiaHH/Semantic-Segmentation-Driven-Robot-Inclusivity/ModelTraining_README.md

   --test-area 3
 ```

-After conversion, run the `PointTransformer` test command above on that test area.
+After conversion, run the `PointTransformer` test command from B3, then continue with B5 and B6.

 ### B5.
 Merge split predictions after testing